aurorax-space/pyaurorax/README.md

 - `poetry run pytest --env=local --host=http://localhost:3000` Run all tests against a local instance of the API, using the AURORAX_APIKEY_LOCAL environment variable
 - `poetry run pytest -v --api-key=SOME_API_KEY` Run all tests with the specified API key (will run against the staging API since that's the default)
 - `poetry run pytest --help` View usage for pytest, including the usage for custom options (see the 'custom options' section of the output)

+Below are some more commands for evaluating the Pytest coverage.

+- `poetry run coverage report` View test coverage report
+- `poetry run coverage html` Generate an HTML page of the coverage report
+- `poetry run coverage report --show-missing` View the test coverage report and include the lines deemed to be not covered by tests

+Note that the coverage report only gets updated when using the Makefile pytest targets, or when running coverage manually like `coverage run -m pytest -v`.
+More information about usage of the `coverage` command can be found [here](https://coverage.readthedocs.io)